-JULY 1, 2019 - JUNE 30, 2020 INTENDED USE PLAN PUBLIC COMMENT PROCESS
+JULY 1, 2020 - JUNE 30, 2021 REVISED INTENDED USE PLAN PUBLIC COMMENT PROCESS

-The public comment for this IUP occurred during the period of May 3, 2019 through June 5, 2019.
-OEHS posted the IUP on the website and made it available at all district offices and the central office.
-The draft IUP was sent to key stakeholders for comment.
-A public notice was published in the West Virginia Register (State Register) on May 3, 2019 concerning the web posting and public comment period.
-A public meeting was held on May 31, 2019 in the OEHS central office to receive public comments.
+The public comment for this IUP will be during the period of December 28, 2020 through January 29, 2021.
+OEHS will post the Revised IUP on the website and make it available at all district offices and the central office.
+The draft Revised IUP will be sent to key stakeholders for comment.
+A public notice will be published in the West Virginia Register (State Register) on December 24, 2020 concerning the web posting and public comment period.
+A public meeting will be held on January 22, 2021 at 3pm in the OEHS central office to receive public comments.